yulonglim/tp/docs/UserGuide.md

 #### Resetting the grading system : `resetGrade`

 Teachbook can only incorporate at most 1 grading system at any time.
-Therefore, you have to wipe out an existing grading system before implementing a new one.
+Therefore, you have to remove any existing grading system before implementing a new one.
 This command not only resets the grading system, but also wipes out all the grades which were previously given to the students.